-This section includes a list of the maintenance and capital projects planned for Gorge Road and Districts for the next 10 years.
+This section includes a list of the maintenance and capital projects planned for the Thornbury community for the next 10 years.

-Where applicable, this includes the water and wastewater programme for the 10 years.
+Where applicable, this includes the water and wastewater programme for the community for the 10 years.
 The water and wastewater programme is determined and rated at Council level, but has been included for the local committee's information.